Where can I see and observe The Banded Mongoose in Uganda?

 They are about 12-18 inches (30-45 centimeters) long with a 6-12 inch (15-30 centimeter) long tail.
 They weigh 3-5.5 pounds (1.5-2.5 kilograms).

 Banded mongooses are found in Sub-Sahara Africa, except for the Congo and southwestern Africa.
 They live in open habitats in grasslands, brushlands, woodlands, and rocky areas.
-They have a broad range and may travel more than 5 miles a day to forage for food.
+They have a broad range and may travel more than 5 miles daily to forage for food.

-They generally stay in one particular den for a few days at a time, a week at most, and will frequently return to favorite sites.
-While they are able to dig their burrows, these mongooses will usually use a natural crevice or an existing hole created by another animal.
+They generally stay in one separate den for a few days at a time, a week at most, and will frequently return to their favorite sites.
+While they can dig their burrows, these mongooses usually use a natural crevice or an existing hole created by another animal.

-They have developed a vocabulary of calls to communicate with each other, as well as anal and cheek glands to scent-mark their territory.
+They have developed a vocabulary of calls to communicate with each other and anal and cheek glands to scent-mark their territory.
 They may also scent-mark each other after group separation or a mild scare.

-Banded mongooses are primarily insectivorous but eat various foods, including beetles, crabs, earthworms, fallen fruit, grasshoppers, birds, eggs, rodents, and scorpions, slugs, snails, snakes, and termites.
-To break open hard food objects, such as eggs or snails, they throw the object vertically or backward, between the hind legs, and into a stone or other hard object.
+Banded mongooses are primarily insectivorous but eat various foods, including beetles, crabs, earthworms, fallen fruit, grasshoppers, birds, eggs, rodents, scorpions, slugs, snails, snakes, and termites.
+To break open complex food objects, such as eggs or snails, they throw the object vertically or backward, between the hind legs, and into a stone or other hard thing.

-They are very possessive of food, and when they find food, they eat it right away; there is no food sharing.
+They are very possessive of food, and when they find it, they eat it immediately; there is no food sharing.

-Gestation lasts two months, and two to six young are born in a litter.
-The young are born blind and with little hair; their eyes begin to open around day 10.
-They begin leaving the den for short periods at about four weeks old and start to regularly accompany adults on foraging expeditions at five weeks old.
+Gestation lasts two months, and two to six young people are born in a litter.
+The young are born blind with little hair; their eyes begin to open around day 10.
+They leave the den for short periods at about four weeks old and regularly accompany adults on foraging expeditions at five weeks old.
 The female reaches sexual maturity at around 9-10 months.

 The Banded Mongoose Research Experience:

 The Banded Mongoose Behavioral Research Project is a one-of-a-kind experience that Safari-Goers can be a part of while in the northern area of Queen Elizabeth Park.
 There is about 400 Banded Mongoose split between a dozen groups here.
-They are the most habituated (used to humans) mongoose in the world.
-This is one of the longest and ongoing research projects with the banded mongoose anywhere in Africa.
+They are the most habituated (used to humans) Mongoose worldwide.
+This is one of the most prolonged and ongoing research projects with the banded Mongoose anywhere in Africa.

-You do not want to miss this delightful, engaging activity while visiting Queen Elizabeth Park.
-We must book it well in advance for you to include it in your itinerary.
+You will not miss this fun, engaging activity while visiting Queen Elizabeth Park.
+We must book it well in advance to include it in your itinerary.

 It is a three-hour-long activity, and you are with a guide that will bring you to the research area.
 Here a researcher will give you their insights and observations.